-However, this doesn’t mean you should worry if you have to have an outboard installation, especially if you’re installing 3 across seats.
-What’s most important is to rear-face as long as possible (ideally until 5 or longer), followed by forward-facing for as long as possible (ideally until 8), and then transitioning to a booster (ideally until between 10 and 12).
+Not necessarily.
+Nor does it mean you should worry if you have to have an outboard installation, especially if you’re installing 3 across seats.
+What’s most important is to rear-face as long as possible (ideally until 4, 5 or longer), followed by forward-facing for as long as necessary (ideally until at least 5), and then transitioning to a booster (ideally until between 10 and 12).
 Those are the big areas to cover.

 After all of that is covered, if you only have one child to transport, I would put him or her in the middle, and in a good car seat.
 If you have two or more to transport, I would put the least protected child (e.g., the youngest forward-facing child) in the middle.
 Keeping basic car safety tenets in mind, I’d also drive as little as possible; it’s very hard to die in a vehicular collision if you aren’t logging thousands of miles on the road each year.

 Finally, remember that if you are using a center position, most vehicles and car seats do not allow you to use outboard LATCH attachments from the outboard seats.
 This means that in most center installations, you will need to use the seat belt.
+Remember that seat belts are every bit as safe as LATCH.
 You can go to a free car seat safety check to make sure your seat is properly installed.
 Your hospital or pediatrician should be able to tell you when and where the next one in your area will take place.